VINOforStudents/vino-students/docs/process/Margarita/supabase.md

 2. VINO AI isn't displaying all the uploaded documents correctly.
 I don't remember if it every did (in the web-version).

 !
 It's not a bug, but user uploads need to be connected to Supabase.

+# Fixing bugs and Automatic user uploads

+Earlier I described 2 bugs and 1 task that I need to do the next day.
+This is the next day, and I am very happy that I managed to fix those bugs and one extra!